Skip to main content

 What Should You Ask in the First Discovery Call?

-A 2025 Standish Group study found that 68% of outsourced software projects are either late, over budget, or deliver less than the originally agreed scope.
-Most of those failures were preventable at the evaluation stage.
-The first call with an agency tells you more than their website ever will — if you ask the right questions.
+A 2025 Standish Group study found that 68% of outsourced software projects come in late, over budget, or short on the scope everyone agreed to.
+Here is the part that stings.
+Most of those failures were catchable during evaluation, before a contract existed.
+And the first real call with an agency will tell you more than their whole website if you push on the right questions.

 4. "Walk me through your code review process."
-Every PR should go through at least one review before merging.
-Ask who reviews, what they check for, and how they handle disagreements.
-No code review process = no quality control.
+No pull request should hit main without at least one human reading it first.
+Ask who does the reviewing, what they actually look for, and how they settle disagreements when two seniors disagree.
+No review process means no quality control.
+It is that blunt.

 5. "What happens when a developer leaves mid-project?"
-This will happen eventually.
-The answer you want: documented knowledge transfer, a replacement within 1-2 weeks, and overlapping time between the outgoing and incoming developer.
-The answer you don't want: silence, or "that doesn't happen here."
+It happens.
+Not maybe, eventually.
+The answer you want sounds like documented knowledge transfer, a replacement inside one to two weeks, and a few days where the outgoing and incoming developer actually overlap.
+The answer that should worry you is dead air, or a confident "that doesn't happen here."

 How Do You Evaluate Their Flutter Code Quality?

-According to a 2024 Veracode State of Software Security report, 74% of applications have at least one security flaw, and third-party code is a primary vector.
-You can't evaluate an agency by their pitch deck.
-You need to see their code.
+The 2024 Veracode State of Software Security report puts it bluntly: 74% of applications have at least one security flaw, and third-party code is one of the main ways those flaws get in.
+You can't judge any of this from a pitch deck.
+You have to read the code.

-Test coverage: Ask for their test coverage percentage.
-Below 60% on a production app means bugs ship to users.
-Look for unit tests on business logic, widget tests on key UI flows, and at least a few integration tests.
+Test coverage: Just ask for the number.
+On a production app, anything under 60% means bugs are reaching real users.
+You want unit tests sitting on the business logic, widget tests covering the UI flows that matter, and at least a handful of integration tests tying it together.
 Zero tests?
 Walk away.

-Red flags in code: Deprecated packages in pubspec.yaml.
-Business logic inside UI widgets.
-No separation between data, domain, and presentation layers.
-Hardcoded strings instead of localization.
-Platform channel usage without proper error handling.
-Any of these suggest the team ships fast but doesn't ship clean.
+Red flags in code: Deprecated packages rotting in pubspec.yaml.
+Business logic stuffed inside UI widgets.
+No real line between the data, domain, and presentation layers.
+Strings hardcoded where localization should live.
+Platform channels invoked with no error handling around them.
+Spot any of these and you're looking at a team that ships fast but doesn't ship clean.

 What Does Their Development Process Reveal?

-A 2025 Digital.ai State of Agile report found that teams using CI/CD deploy 208x more frequently than those without it.
-Process separates professional agencies from freelancer collectives pretending to be agencies.
+A 2025 Digital.ai State of Agile report found that teams using CI/CD deploy 208x more frequently than the teams without it.
+Process is the line that separates a real agency from a loose group of freelancers wearing an agency logo.

 Sprint length and demo cadence.
-Two-week Agile sprints with end-of-sprint demos are the baseline — tracked in Jira, Linear, or ClickUp with clear story points and velocity metrics.
-Anything longer than 3 weeks between demos means you're flying blind.
-You want to see working software regularly, not status reports.
+Two-week sprints that end in an actual demo are the floor here, tracked in Jira, Linear, or ClickUp with story points and a velocity you can read.
+Go longer than three weeks between demos and you're flying blind.
+What you want is working software in front of you on a rhythm, not another status report.

 CI/CD pipeline.
-Ask: does every merge to main trigger automated tests and a build in GitHub Actions, Codemagic, or Bitrise?
-Can they deploy to TestFlight and Google Play Console from their pipeline?
-If developers are building APKs on their local machines and uploading manually, the process is fragile.
-A proper pipeline also runs Dart analyzer and flutter test on every push.
+Does a merge to main automatically fire off tests and a build in GitHub Actions, Codemagic, or Bitrise?
+Can they push to TestFlight and Google Play Console straight from that pipeline?
+Because if developers are building APKs by hand on their laptops and uploading them one at a time, the whole thing is held together with tape.
+A real pipeline also runs the Dart analyzer and flutter test on every single push.

 How Do You Verify Their Track Record?

-According to Clutch's 2025 B2B Buying Behavior Survey, 89% of buyers check online reviews before selecting a service provider.
-But reviews are just one signal.
-You need multiple verification layers.
+Clutch's 2025 B2B Buying Behavior Survey found that 89% of buyers check online reviews before they pick a service provider.
+Smart.
+But reviews are a single signal, and you need more than one.
+Treat verification as layers, not a checkbox.

-Check Clutch and G2 reviews — but read critically.
-Look for detailed reviews that mention specific project types, not just generic praise.
-A review saying "great communication" is worth less than one describing how the agency handled a production outage at 2 AM.
+Check Clutch and G2 reviews, but read them critically.
+Hunt for the detailed ones that name specific project types instead of floating generic praise.
+A review that says "great communication" is nearly worthless next to one walking through how the agency handled a production outage at 2 AM.

 Contact their references directly.
-Ask for 3 references, then call them.
-The questions that reveal the truth: "What went wrong during the project?" and "Would you hire them again?"
-If the reference can't name a single challenge, the reference was coached.
+Ask for three, then actually call them.
+Two questions do most of the work here: "What went wrong during the project?" and "Would you hire them again?"
+If a reference cannot name a single rough patch, that reference was coached.
+Real projects always have a war story.

 Examine their published case studies.
-Do they include specific metrics — "reduced load time by 40%" or "scaled to 250K daily active users" — or just vague claims like "improved performance"?
-Specific numbers indicate teams that measure their work.
-Vague claims indicate teams that don't.
+Do the numbers show up, things like "reduced load time by 40%" or "scaled to 250K daily active users", or does it stay fuzzy with "improved performance"?
+Hard numbers come from teams that measure their own work.
+Fuzzy claims come from teams that never did.

 What Contract Terms Protect You?

-A 2024 Gartner survey found that 53% of IT outsourcing disputes stem from ambiguous contract terms, not technical failures.
-The contract protects you when things go sideways — and things will go sideways at some point.
+A 2024 Gartner survey found that 53% of IT outsourcing disputes trace back to vague contract terms, not technical failures.
+Let that land.
+The contract is what protects you when things go sideways.
+And on a long build, something always goes sideways eventually.

 IP ownership must be explicit.
-The contract should state clearly: all code, designs, and documentation produced during the engagement are your property.
-Not "upon final payment" — from the moment it's created.
-If the agency retains any rights to reuse your code, you need to know upfront.
+The contract should say it plainly.
+Every line of code, every design, every doc produced during the engagement is yours.
+Not "upon final payment."
+Yours from the moment it's created.
+And if the agency is quietly keeping any right to reuse your code elsewhere, you want that surfaced upfront, not discovered later.

 Payment milestones tied to deliverables, not dates.
-"Pay 30% on signing, 30% at beta, 40% at launch" is better than "pay monthly regardless of progress."
-Tying payment to working software gives both sides the right incentives.
+"Pay 30% on signing, 30% at beta, 40% at launch" beats "pay monthly no matter what shipped" every time.
+When money is pinned to working software, both sides end up wanting the same thing.

 Right to audit and exit clause.
-You should be able to review code quality at any point.
-And the exit clause should have a reasonable notice period (30-60 days) — not a 6-month lock-in with penalties.
-Your development partner should earn your continued business, not trap you into it.
+You should be free to review code quality whenever you want, not on their schedule.
+And the exit clause needs a sane notice period, 30 to 60 days, not a six-month lock-in stacked with penalties.
+A real development partner earns the next month of your business.
+It doesn't trap you into it.

 What Are the Red Flags That Should Make You Walk Away?

 No portfolio or a vague one.
-"We've built apps for various industries" with no screenshots, no metrics, and no client names (even anonymized) means they either haven't done meaningful work or can't show it.
-Both are problems.
+"We've built apps for various industries" with no screenshots, no metrics, and not even an anonymized client name attached?
+That means they've either done nothing meaningful or can't put it on display.
+Either way, it's your problem now.

 The founder can't explain their tech stack choices.
-Why Flutter over React Native?
+Why Flutter and not React Native?
 Why Riverpod over BLoC?
-Why Firebase over Supabase?
-Technical leadership should have clear, opinionated answers.
-"We use whatever the client wants" isn't a technical strategy — it's a sign they don't have one.
+Why Firebase instead of Supabase?
+Technical leadership should fire back clear, opinionated answers without flinching.
+"We use whatever the client wants" isn't a strategy.
+It's a tell that they don't have one.

 Unrealistic delivery promises.
-If they promise your complex app in 4 weeks when everyone else says 12, they're either lying or planning to cut corners you haven't discussed.
-Fast is good.
-Unrealistically fast is a warning sign.
+When one agency swears your complex app ships in 4 weeks and everyone else quoted 12, something is off.
+They're either lying or quietly planning to cut corners you never agreed to.
+Fast is great.
+Suspiciously fast is a warning sign.

-A 30-minute discovery call reveals more than a 30-page proposal.
-Book one — bring your checklist.
-We'll answer every question on it.
+Honestly, a 30-minute discovery call tells you more than a 30-page proposal ever will.
+Book one and bring this checklist with you.
+We'll answer every question on it, no dodging.

 FAQ